casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    part.
 The goodness of fit metric included in the dictionary is the chi-squared values as calculated and minimized by the fitting algorithms.
-The fields *count* found in the dictionary give the number of integrations fitted for every group (one individual polynomial fit for every data row and polarization, and real and imaginary parts).
+The fields *count* found in the dictionary give the number of polynomials fitted for every group (one individual polynomial fit for every data row and polarization, and real and imaginary parts).
 Simple statistics (average, minimum, and maximum) of the goodness of fit values for every field/scan/SPW/polarization